-- Please keep all food and drinks inside the cafeteria or outside at the picnic tables.
+- Please keep all food and drinks inside the main common area or outside at the picnic tables.
 Feel free to bring blankets or camping chairs to sit on outside for lunch.

 - Please be sure to pick up any trash on the playground that has been left behind.
 Encourage the kids to do the same.

 - No smoking or vaping allowed on the premises.

 - Boys and Girls Club does not allow gum in their building.